Samuel Mráz: Loan to Slovan Bratislava

 On 2 September 2021, Slovan announced the signing of Mráz on a one-year loan with a subsequent option for a permanent transfer.
 The move occurred less than a month after his signing with Spezia.
 Slovan had signed him to increase the internal competition ahead of Europa Conference League group stage as well as domestic duties and to allow Mráz to regain the form, which earned his initial transfer to Serie A.

 Loan to Mirandés

 On 1 September 2022, Mráz moved on a season-long loan to Mirandés in Spain.
 He made his debut for the club two days later, replacing Roberto López in the 81st minute of a 3–0 league loss to Villarreal B. The loan was terminated early on 24 January 2023.

 Loan to Anorthosis Famagusta

 On 24 January 2023, Mráz moved onto another loan, this time to Cypriot First Division club Anorthosis Famagusta.

+Volos

+On 7 July 2023, Mráz moved to Super League Greece club Volos.
+On 30 November 2023, Volos announced the mutual termination of Mráz's contract.
+During his brief tenure, marked by only three appearances, he failed to make a significant impact during his time at the club.

+Motor Lublin

+On 12 February 2024, Mráz returned to Poland to join I liga side Motor Lublin, signing a deal until the end of the season, with an option for another year.
+He scored six goals in sixteen appearances, as Motor went on to win the 2023–24 I liga promotion play-offs and returned to the Ekstraklasa after 32 years of absence.
+On 6 June 2024, his contract was extended for a further year.

+Servette

+On 24 May 2025, it was announced that Mraz would be signing for Swiss Super League club Servette on a free transfer, signing a two-year contract that started on 1 July 2025.

+Mráz made his debut for Servette on the 22nd July 2025, scoring the only goal in his team's 1-0 win over Viktoria Plzen in the Second Qualifying Round of the UEFA Champions League.